Fiodos/42_Philosophers/README.md

 # Philosophers
 Philosophers - 42Heilbronn

-This project was about solving the famous [Dining Philosophers Problem]
+This project was an introduction to the concept of multi-threading, which should be understood by solving the famous [Dining Philosophers Problem].